Stacey Surveys Ltd

 The new MEES regulations mean that:

-a) from 1 April 2018, landlords of non-domestic private rented properties (including public sector landlords) may not grant a tenancy to new tenants if their property has an EPC rating of band F or G (shown on a valid Energy Performance Certificate for the property).
+a) As of the 1 April 2018, landlords of non-domestic private rented properties may not grant a tenancy to new tenants if their property has a commercial EPC rating of band F or G (shown on a valid Energy Performance Certificate for the property in Carmarthen).